 Christian Aid Ireland has a special focus on 22 core countries, where we concentrate our efforts and resources to best effect.

 Our focus countries are:

-- Africa: Angola, Burundi, Democratic Republic of Congo (DRC), Kenya, Mali, Sierra Leone, South Africa, South Sudan, Zimbabwe
+Africa: Angola, Burundi, Democratic Republic of Congo, Kenya, Sierra Leone, South Africa, South Sudan, Zimbabwe, Nigeria.

-- Asia, Middle East: India, Iraq/Syria/Lebanon, Israel and the occupied Palestinian territory (IoPt), Myanmar, Pakistan
+Asia, Middle East: India, Iraq, Syria, Lebanon, Israel and the Occupied Palestinian Territory, Myanmar.

-- Latin America and the Caribbean: Colombia, Brazil, El Salvador, Guatemala, Honduras, Nicaragua
+Latin America and the Caribbean: Colombia, Bolivia, Brazil, El Salvador, Guatemala, Honduras, Nicaragua.

 What work do you do?

 In 2016/17 our Participation, Accountable Governance and Human Rights programme benefitted 844,711 women and men directly.
 Many more people have also benefitted indirectly, as the laws and governance structures that have kept people poor have been challenged and changed.